 Goals of the Institute

-The Institute will provide an opportunity for much more extensive collaborations between researchers in Oxford and China than currently exist, that aim to lead to medical advances which will benefit both countries.
-Its research will encompass a number of key areas including the development of novel immunotherapies and vaccine strategies against cancer and infectious disease, structural biology to understand the behaviour of key molecules in disease, haematology, Chinese medicine.
-The Institute will also provide researchers from across the Medical Science Division at Oxford with centralised resources, encouraging interaction between them and with Institute researchers.
-Alongside the Institute in Oxford, China will establish a central lab to facilitate exchange and collaboration with Oxford researchers.
-Training will continue to be an important part of the new Institute, which will attract and train the next generation of clinical scientists in China, for example through an MD/PhD programme funded by China scholarship Council, and offer new programmes aimed at postdoctoral level researchers.
+The Institute provides an opportunity for collaborations between researchers in Oxford and China, that aims to lead to medical advances which benefits both countries.
+Its research encompasses a number of key areas including the development of novel immunotherapies and vaccine strategies against cancer and infectious disease, structural biology to understand the behaviour of key molecules in disease, haematology, Chinese medicine.
+The Institute also provides researchers from across the Medical Science Division at Oxford with centralised resources, encouraging interaction between them and with Institute researchers.
+Alongside the Institute in Oxford, China has established a central lab to facilitate exchange and collaboration with Oxford researchers.
+Training continues to be an important part of the Institute, which attracts and trains the next generation of clinical scientists from the UK, China and around the world.